Special Agent Qualifications

 Special Agent Selection - Assessment Process

 Online Application: Applications for IRS Criminal Investigator (Special Agent) positions will be accepted during an open vacancy announcement.
-Criminal investigator (CI) vacancy announcements will be posted online through the Office of Personnel Management's (OPM) USAJobs website.
+Criminal investigator (CI) vacancy announcements will be posted online through the careers page.
 During an open announcement period, applicants will be required to submit a résumé with his/her original application.

-Applicants who pass the Phase 2 on-line assessments will have their résumé and supporting documentation reviewed to ensure they meet the basic qualification requirements.
-Qualified applicants will then be invited to schedule and complete the next phase of testing in a proctored testing environment.
+Applicants will be tentatively placed into quality Categories A, B and C based on their performance on Phase 2 – Online Assessments (un-proctored).
+Applicants who meet the top quality Category (A) will have their résumé and supporting documentation reviewed to ensure they meet the basic qualification requirements.
+They will then be invited to schedule and complete the next phase of testing in a proctored testing environment.

 - Writing Sample Assessments - The writing sample exercises will require applicants to provide written narratives based on a series of stimulus materials that model the types of information candidates may analyze and write reports on in the actual special agent job.
 The writing exercises evaluate an applicant’s overall writing ability, organization and structure, development of ideas and presentation of conclusions, ability to synthesize and summarize information, grammar, punctuation, spelling and vocabulary.
 Writing exercises are scored by teams of trained special agent assessors using standardized rating criteria.
 Applicants must pass both writing exercises to continue to be eligible for selection.